Coherent confluence modulo relations and double groupoids: Coherent completion modulo

 \subsubsection{Coherent completion}

-Recall from \cite{GuiraudMalbos09} that a convergent $n$-polygraph can be extended into a coherent globular presentation of the category it presents.
-Explicitly, given a convergent $n$-polygraph~$E$, we consider a family of generating confluences of~$E$ as a cellular extension of the free $(n,n-1)$-category~$\tck{E}$ that contains exactly one globular $(n+1)$-cell
+Recall from \cite{GuiraudMalbos09} that a convergent $n$-polygraph $E$ can be extended into a coherent globular presentation of the $(n-1)$-category $\cl{E}$.
+Explicitly, if an $n$-polygraph $E$ is critically confluent, we define a \emph{family of generating confluences} of~$E$ as a cellular extension of the free $(n,n-1)$-category~$\tck{E}$ that contains one globular $(n+1)$-cell

 for every critical branching $(e,e')$ of $E$, where $(e_1,e_1')$ is a chosen confluence.
-Any $(n+1,n)$-polygraph obtained from~$E$ by adjunction of a chosen family of generating confluences of $E$ is a globular coherent presentation of the $(n-1)$-category $\cl{E}$, \cite{GuiraudMalbos09}.
+Any $(n+1,n)$-polygraph obtained from~$E$ by adjunction of a family of generating confluences of $E$ is a globular coherent presentation of the $(n-1)$-category $\cl{E}$, \cite{GuiraudMalbos09}.
 This result was originally proved by Squier in \cite{Squier94} for~$n=2$.
-From such an~$(n+1,n)$-polygraph we will consider a double $(n+1,n-1)$-polygraph $(E,\emptyset,\conf{E})$, where~$\conf{E}$ is a square extension of the $(n,n-1)$-categories $(\tck{E},1)$ seen as an $n$-category enriched in double groupoids that contains exactly one square $(n+1)$-cell
+We will consider a double $(n+1,n-1)$-polygraph $(E,\emptyset,\squier{E})$, where~$\squier{E}$ is a square extension of the $(n,n-1)$-categories $(\tck{E},1)$ seen as an $n$-category enriched in double groupoids that contains exactly one square $(n+1)$-cell